 SR: Yeah, I went in expecting a standard mystery thriller, I had no idea it would have so much social commentary.
 I totally agree that it’s not too heavy handed.
 It avoids a clean political moral-of-the-story, and opts to skewer class rather than party.
 The Trump supporting members of the family come across as ignorant assholes, but so does Harlan’s grandaughter Meg (Katherine Langford), a perpetual liberal arts student.
 At first it seems Meg is Marta’s only sincere ally in the Thrombey family, but as soon as her stake of Harlan’s fortune is threatened she betrays Marta, slyly threatening to have her mother deported.
 Apparently greed, selfishness, and racism are non-partisan.

 BR: So true … assholes exist all around!
 And this movie never sits still on politics or any topic.
 The shifiting tones set it up to do things totally wierd and unexpected one after the other.
 We actually get a comical car chase in the middle of the mayhem as Marta attempts to outrun the police in her 175 horsepower Huyundai.
 This is not your grandmothers Agatha Christie.

 SR: Yes, it’s a pretty mundane car chase by action movie standards, but the slow-going Huyundai is used to raise the stakes.
-Every scene, and most are basically just people talking to each, has all the excitement of a setpiece.
+Every scene, and most are basically just people talking to each other, has all the excitement of a setpiece.
 This movie is impeccably, thoughtfully crafted in all departments, and is a thoroughly entertaining and satisfying experience.

 SR: I give Knives Out 10 donut holes out of 10 donuts.